The Unhealed Shadow Self [Meaning & Integrating]

 The truth is we all have ugly parts of our personalities.
 It never gets integrated into your being, so it stays off to the side until an event triggers it.

-In essence, it is often the truth of who you are.
+In essence, the shadow self is often the truth of who you are.
 The reason it is hidden is that it is painful to look at.
 The shadow self is an aspect of ourselves that we do not like or are ashamed of.

 Your entire shadow self is not bad.
 Yes, parts of it are, but not all.
 We hide it because we believe it may cause us pain and suffering.
 Acceptance and transmutation is the work to be done.